questdb/questdb/README.md

   </a>
 </div>

-Competing TSDBs like InfluxDB and Timescale take a performance hit as the number of hosts grows.
-By contrast, not only does QuestDB soar above the competition at any host count, it maintains its high ingestion speed as cardinality increases.
+This benchmark measures the ingestion rate (rows/second) for different numbers of hosts: 100, 1K, 100K and 10M total.
+The larger the number of hosts, the higher the cardinality of the dataset.
+QuestDB maintains its ingestion speed above 2.4M rows/s even as the number of hosts increases.
+By contrast, as the dataset cardinality increases, InfluxDB and TimescaleDB take a performance hit, with the ingestion rate degrading significantly.

 ## Resources